The 20th Century

 which Slovenes live as ethnic groups, bears a great significance for the

-from the Raba Region a lot of support, which can be political, cultural,
+Raba Region a lot of support, which can be political, cultural, linguistic,

 separated by the “Iron Curtain” for decades, can return to their

-Slovene ethnic group, the basic questions about identity and continuity are
+developments of this Slovene ethnic group, the basic questions about identity

 Translated from German into English: Joël Gerber